Set up Kubernetes Engine cluster monitoring

 helm install prometheus prometheus-community/kube-prometheus-stack -f custom-values.yaml -n kube-system

-Access the Slack channel and check if the alerts are properly received according to the set rules.
+Access your Slack channel and verify that alerts are received according to the configured rules.

-You can visualize various cluster data in the Grafana dashboard.
+You can visualize cluster data through the Grafana dashboard.

 -